sumofdavid/sql-dba-audit-look-framework/change history.md

+**Version 01.00.08**

+* altered s_dropobject to use new KV logging functionality
+* removed error logging in s_KVLog, since it would create an endless cycle

 **Version 01.00.07**

 * changed code in legacy error and procedure logging procedures to utilize s_KVAdd and s_KVLog instead of writing to EventSink directly